 iv) facilitate cooperative efforts with other standardization organizations.

-7.3.2 At least one month before WTSA, the Director shall inform the Member States and Sector Members of the list of proposed new and revised Questions, as agreed by TSAG.
+7.4.4 At least one month before WTSA, the Director shall inform the Member States and Sector Members of the list of proposed new and revised Questions.

-7.3.3 The proposed Questions may be approved by WTSA in accordance with the General Rules of conferences, assemblies and meetings of the Union.
+7.4.5 The proposed draft new and revised Questions may be approved by WTSA in accordance with the General Rules of conferences, assemblies and meetings of the Union.

-Figure 7.1b – Approval of new or revised Questions at WTSA

-7.4 Deletion of Questions
+7.5 Deletion of Questions

 Study groups may decide in each individual case which of the following alternatives is the most appropriate for the deletion of a Question.